 Very lightweight and durable, this is a 3 season tent you can use in almost any situation.
 I have tested it myself in heavy rains and snowfall and it has always resisted with no problems.
-It’s a good tent for one or two people as it has a generous 32-square-foot interior with a nine square foot vestibule for gear storage.
+It’s a good tent for one or two people as it has a generous interior and two vestibules for gear storage.

 This sleeping bag is probably the item on the list that I love the most.
 It’s a great companion that will keep you warm on freezing nights in the mountain.
 It can withstand very low temperatures but you can also use it as your 3 season sleeping bag.

 The Kelty 20 is good for autumn, winter and spring hikes, but it could be too hot for use during the summer.
 For those treks, I bring my super light and compact Camtoa sleeping bag, which is actually pretty cheap.